ovh/docs/pages/platform/kubernetes-k8s/installing-popeye/guide.en-ca.md

 Logs:      /var/folders/lq/xp6s4vbn13s5vj_kq3cch50w0000gn/T/popeye.log
 </code></pre>

-Popeye is correctly installed on your computer, you can know use it to see if your cluster matches with Kubernetes security best practices or not.
+Popeye is correctly installed on your computer, you can now use it to see if your cluster matches with Kubernetes security best practices.

 ### Generate Popeye reports

-The `popeye` CLI works like `kubectl` command so when you execute the CLI, it search your cluster configuration.
+The `popeye` CLI works like `kubectl` command.
+So when you execute the CLI, it searches your cluster configuration.

 To generate a report, simply execute the CLI: